atlassian/data-center-helm-charts/docs/docs/userguide/PREREQUISITES.md

 ### :material-folder-network: Configure a shared-home volume
 * All of the Data Center products require a shared network filesystem if they are to be operated in multi-node clusters.
 If no shared filesystem is available, the products can only be operated in single-node configuration.
-* Some cloud based options for a shared filesystem include [AWS EFS](https://aws.amazon.com/efs/){.external}, [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction){.external}.
+* Some cloud based options for a shared filesystem include [Google Filestore](https://cloud.google.com/filestore){.external}, [AWS EFS](https://aws.amazon.com/efs/){.external}, [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction){.external}.
 You can also stand up your own NFS.

 !!! info "Bitbucket shared storage"
       Due to the high performance requirements on IO operations, it is critical that you adhere to the requirements in [Bitbucket Supported platforms](https://confluence.atlassian.com/display/BitbucketServer/Supported+platforms).